-Our skin lipid barrier is our defence mechanism against bacteria and viruses and is crucial for both protecting against damage and boosting moisture retention.
+Our skin lipid barrier is our defense mechanism against bacteria and viruses and is crucial for both protecting against damage and boosting moisture retention.
 If it’s not nourished, skin can become dry and brittle.
 More surprisingly, without sufficient oil balance, skin will compensate by producing more sebum resulting in breakouts and blemishes.

 As with nutrition, exercise and alcohol consumption, balance is key.